devoworm/Raising-the-Worm-Brain/Manuscript.md

 Before moving on to the origins of functional subnetworks, let us examine the developmental source of neurons using a lineage-resolved single cell molecular atlas called VisCello (Packer et.al, 2019).
 Figure 4 demonstrates these cell type distinctions, as defined by single-cell transcriptomics signatures of each cell identity.
 These visualizations demonstrate both the nature and shape of this variation.
 One main finding of this approach is that the differentiation process decouples the identity of developmental lineage from the transcriptional activity of terminally-differentiated cells (Packer et.al, 2019).
 In other words, cells from identical developmental sublineages can acquire divergent transcriptional profiles upon differentiation.

-__Table 1.__ Schematic of first-mover dynamics.
+<b>Table 1.</b> Schematic of first-mover dynamics.
 A: a simple relationship between endogenous processes and inputs, B: a potential first-mover strategy for intrinsic circuits (time of birth in hypothetical minutes), C: transformation from circles (that constitute networks) to boxes.

 #### Timing of NSY-5 subnetwork